YouTube-Enhancer/extension/README.md

 ## License

-This component of the YouTube Enhancer Extension is open-source and available under the [MIT License](LICENSE).
+The YouTube Enhancer Extension is open-source and available under the [MIT License](LICENSE).
+Feel free to explore, modify, and share it as needed.

----

-This README provides an overview of the YouTube Enhancer Extension's Settings component, its features, and how to use it.
-Users can configure various aspects of their YouTube experience, making it more enjoyable and tailored to their preferences.